QubitProducts/cherrytree/README.md

 * **options.pushState** - default is false, which means using hashchange events.
 Set to `true` to use pushState.
 * **options.root** - default is `/`.
 Use in combination with `pushState: true` if your application is not being served from the root url /.
 * **options.interceptLinks** - default is true.
 When pushState is used - intercepts all link clicks when appropriate, prevents the default behaviour and instead uses pushState to update the URL and handle the transition via the router.
 Read more on [intercepting links below](#intercepting-links).
+* **options.Promise** - default is window.Promise or global.Promise.
+Promise implementation to be used when constructing transitions.

 ### router.map(fn)